blthayer/disquip-bot/README.rst

 It's nice to have descriptive directory names like "monty_python" or "AgeOfEmpires1" but that can be cumbersome to type for a quick quip.
-To alleviate this, the Disquip Bot supports aliases for commands.
+To alleviate this, the DisQuip Bot supports aliases for commands.
 Check out the ``[aliases]`` section of ``disquip.ini``

 Run the Bot